 language-REGION es-ES es-CL language_REGION es_ES es_CL

 The process of translating apps and software for a global audience can be tricky.
-When you translate a product for one culture without taking the time to understand their culture as well, there are going to be some serious problems along the way—and nobody wants that.
+When you translate a product for one culture without taking the time to understand their culture as well, there will be some serious problems along the way—and nobody wants that.
 Understanding the role of locale is vital in the translating process and creating valuable content for your audience.